-Employment growth for persons who are blind or with significant disabilities is the most important objective of this agreement.
-At a minimum, the CNA must provide an employment growth plan that provides new lines of business and employment growth expectations no later than May 15 of each year.
-The CNA, in consultation with NPAs, federal and state customers, disability community (including veterans), and appropriate education institutions (e.g. Gallaudet, American Public University, disability rehabilitation programs, etc.), shall conduct market research and analysis to influence the employment growth plan for the Federal market segment.
+Employment growth for persons who are blind or with significant disabilities is the most important objective of this Agreement.
+The employment growth plan shall identify inherent risks and risk mitigation/recovery activities to be taken in the event changes outside the CNA's control occur.
+At a minimum, the CNA must provide an employment growth plan that provides new lines of business and employment growth expectations in conjunction with the Business Plan no later than September 1, annually, beginning in 2017.
+The CNA, in consultation with NPAs, federal and state customers, disability community (including veterans), and appropriate education institutions (e.g. Gallaudet, American Public University, disability rehabilitation programs, etc.), shall conduct market research and analysis to inform the employment growth plan.
 At a minimum, the employment growth plan shall incorporate the market analysis results and findings and address the following:

-1. Sustaining existing employment.
-Sustaining existing employment shall result in no net employment loss in lines of business existing at the time of this Agreement, annually thereafter and incorporated herein as agreed upon by the parties or by amendment to this Agreement, absent unforeseen changes by the federal customers to phase out certain lines of business or unforeseen declines in a particular industry, measured in terms of direct labor hours (DLH), for both persons blind/significantly disabled and total DLH separately (as reported in annual representations and certifications).
-The plan shall have clear objectives with measurable progress towards sustaining net employment levels.

-- 2. Hiring new employees for existing and new lines of business.
+- Sustaining existing employment.
+Sustaining existing employment shall result in no net employment loss in lines of business existing at the time of this Agreement, annually thereafter and incorporated herein as agreed upon by the parties or by amendment to this Agreement, absent unforeseen changes by the federal customers to phase out or insource certain lines of business or unforeseen declines in a particular industry, measured in terms of direct labor hours (DLH), for both persons blind/significantly disabled and total DLH separately (as reported in annual representations and certifications).
+The plan shall have clear objectives with measurable progress towards sustaining net employment levels. - 2.
+Hiring new employees for existing and new lines of business.
 Each year the CNA shall establish an employee growth target for existing and new lines of business.
-At a minimum the strategic growth plan shall include the annual employee growth targets resulting in net employment growth (people) in existing and new lines of business (as measured in terms of people and FTEs).
-The plan shall have clear objectives with measurable progress towards increasing net employment levels. - 3.
-Placing employees in upwardly mobile jobs in indirect labor, supervision, management or competitive employment positions (as reported in annual representations and certifications).
-Under current implementation of law, such integrated placements will not be factored into the 75% direct labor hour ratio that NPAs must maintain to participate in the AbilityOne Program, but may be considered when evaluating the CNA's performance. - 4.
+At a minimum, the strategic growth plan shall include the annual employee growth targets resulting in net employment growth (people) in existing and new lines of business (as measured in terms of people and FTEs).
+The plan shall have clear objectives with measurable progress towards increasing net employment levels.

+- 3. Placing employees in upwardly mobile jobs in indirect labor, supervision, management or competitive employment positions (as reported in annual representations and certifications).
+Such integrated placements will not be factored into the 75% direct labor hour ratio that NPAs must maintain to participate in the AbilityOne Program, but may be considered when evaluating the CNA's performance. - 4.
 Procuring (for internal use) the products and services offered by NPAs participating in the AbilityOne Program (measured by number of NPAs reporting such purchases). - 5.
 Barriers to Employment Growth.
 The CNA shall provide a forecasting report that shows current market demand, future customer needs, and new customer acquisitions.
-In this report, the CNA shall identify and prioritize the top five (5) barriers to employment growth and the specific action plans that will be addressed within the next twelve (12) months or the duration of a shorter term. - A pipeline report that will show customer procurements for the succeeding twelve months.
+In this report, the CNA shall identify and prioritize the top five (5) barriers to employment growth and the specific action plans that will be addressed within the next twelve (12) months or the duration of a shorter term. - 6.
+A pipeline report that will show customer procurements for the succeeding twelve months.

-The CNA shall also provide quarterly employment growth plan updates that capture progress being achieved relevant to the strategic growth plan, no later than thirty (30) days prior to the next performance evaluation period.
+The CNA shall also provide quarterly employment growth plan updates that capture progress being achieved relevant to the strategic growth plan.
 The CNA shall submit quarterly dashboard reports to the Commission identifying actual results (in terms of full time equivalents (FTEs), direct labor hours, and actual people) of annual net employment growth strategies.